Autopilot: First autopilots

 In the early days of aviation, aircraft required the continuous attention of a pilot to fly safely.
 As aircraft range increased, allowing flights of many hours, the constant attention led to serious fatigue.
 An autopilot is designed to perform some of the pilot's tasks.

 The first aircraft autopilot was developed by Sperry Corporation in 1912.
-The autopilot connected a gyroscopic heading indicator and attitude indicator to hydraulically operated elevators and rudder.
+The autopilot connected a gyroscopic heading indicator, and attitude indicator to hydraulically operated elevators and rudder.
 (Ailerons were not connected as wing dihedral was counted upon to produce the necessary roll stability.)
 It permitted the aircraft to fly straight and level on a compass course without a pilot's attention, greatly reducing the pilot's workload.

 Lawrence Sperry, the son of famous inventor Elmer Sperry, demonstrated it in 1914 at an aviation safety contest held in Paris.
 Sperry demonstrated the credibility of the invention by flying the aircraft with his hands away from the controls and visible to onlookers.
 Elmer Sperry Jr., the son of Lawrence Sperry, and Capt Shiras continued work on the same autopilot after the war, and in 1930, they tested a more compact and reliable autopilot which kept a U.S. Army Air Corps aircraft on a true heading and altitude for three hours.

-In 1930, the Royal Aircraft Establishment in the United Kingdom developed an autopilot called a pilots' assister that used a pneumatically-spun gyroscope to move the flight controls.
+In 1930, the Royal Aircraft Establishment in the United Kingdom developed an autopilot called a pilots' assister that used a pneumatically spun gyroscope to move the flight controls.

 The autopilot was further developed, to include, for example, improved control algorithms and hydraulic servomechanisms.
 Adding more instruments, such as radio-navigation aids, made it possible to fly at night and in bad weather.
 In 1947, a U.S. Air Force C-53 made a transatlantic flight, including takeoff and landing, completely under the control of an autopilot.

-Bill Lear developed his F-5 automatic pilot and automatic approach control system, and was awarded the Collier Trophy in 1949.
+Bill Lear developed his F-5 automatic pilot, and automatic approach control system, and was awarded the Collier Trophy in 1949.

 In the early 1920s, the Standard Oil tanker J.A.
 Moffet became the first ship to use an autopilot.

 The Piasecki HUP-2 Retriever was the first production helicopter with an autopilot.

-The lunar module digital autopilot of the Apollo program was an early example of a fully digital autopilot system in spacecraft.
+The lunar module digital autopilot of the Apollo program is an early example of a fully digital autopilot system in spacecraft.